tarwn/lessthandot-hugo/blogs/content/posts/2011-12-30-2011-that-time-i-packed.md

 **2011, I Loved You**

 What an awesome year it was.
-I&#8217;ve had good days and bad days, but the SQL community has been there for me through all of them.
-I can&#8217;t wait to see where I&#8217;m standing a year from now.
+I've had good days and bad days, but the SQL community has been there for me through all of them.
+I can't wait to see where I'm standing a year from now.

 My advice to anyone reading this: get involved involved in the SQL community.
 Join a user group, attend a SQL Saturday, blog, volunteer for PASS, join Twitter &#8211; anything.
-Don&#8217;t sit and wait for the opportunities to come to you.
+Don't sit and wait for the opportunities to come to you.
 Go to them.
 Put yourself out there.
 You have no idea what is waiting, and how amazing it is going to be.

 <p align="center">
   Happy New Year!